Communication and autism spectrum disorder: the basics

 Over time, many children with ASD can build on these beginnings and learn to use language in ways that more people can understand.

 - physically manipulating a person or object – for example, taking a person’s hand and pushing it towards something the child wants

-- pointing, showing and shifting gaze – for example, a child looks at or points to something he wants and then shifts his gaze to another person, letting that person know he wants the object
+- pointing, showing and shifting gaze – for example, a child looks at or points to something they want and then shifts their gaze to another person, letting that person know they want the object

 - using objects – for example, the child hands an object to another person to communicate.

 Many children with ASD behave in difficult ways, and this behaviour is often related to communication.

 For example, self-harming behaviour, tantrums and aggression towards others might be a child’s way of trying to tell you that they need something, aren’t happy or are really confused or frightened.

 How and why communication develops in children with autism spectrum disorder

 Children’s reasons for communicating are fairly simple – they communicate because they want something, because they want attention, or for more social reasons.